Measurement-induced phase transition in interacting bosons from most likely quantum trajectory: Discussion and Conclusions

 Our approach has thus proven capable not only of exactly recovering known results in free theories but also of revealing new phenomena emerging in interacting systems that were previously inaccessible.

-The strength of the method lies in its ability to produce deterministic equations of motion that are possible to solve analytically, significantly simplifying the study of monitored quantum systems.
-While we have applied this approach to bosonic systems, it would be important to test its applicability in models of a different nature, such as fermionic or spin systems.
+The strength of the method lies in its ability to produce deterministic equations of motion that are possible to solve analytically, significantly simplifying the study of monitored quantum systems {on a theoretical ground.}

+{While representing a sound theoretical tool for the study of monitored many-body systems, our method relies on the post-selection of a single trajectory: a task that is, in general, formidable for experimental realizations.
+While primarily intended as an analytical and numerical framework, it would be interesting to further explore connections to specific experimental settings where the post-selection overhead is mitigated \cite{passarelli2024manybody,li2025monitored,delmonte2025measurement}.}

+{In this paper we} have applied this approach to bosonic systems, it would be important to test its applicability in models of a different nature, such as fermionic or spin systems.
 In particular, we expect promising results for semiclassical spin systems, which can often be effectively bosonized.

-It would be interesting as well to connect our method to other well-known types of non-Hermitian deterministic master equations, such as the no-click or partial monitoring.
+It would be interesting as well to connect our method to other well-known types of non-Hermitian deterministic master equations, such as the no-click or partial monitoring, {as this would require extending our most-likely trajectory approach to different measurement procedures or alternative unravelings of the Lindblad dynamics}.